rust-lang/reference/src/linkage.md

 r[link.unwinding]
 ### Prohibited linkage and unwinding

-r[link.unwinding.consistency]
+r[link.unwinding.intro]
 If you are *not* using `rustc` to link Rust files, you must take care to ensure that unwinding is handled consistently across the entire binary.
-This includes using `dlopen` or similar facilities where linking is done by the system runtime without `rustc` being involved.
+Linking without `rustc` includes using `dlopen` or similar facilities where linking is done by the system runtime without `rustc` being involved.
+In the following, we define what exactly is meant by "handling unwinding consistently".

 r[link.unwinding.potential]
 A Rust artifact is called *potentially unwinding* if any of the following conditions is met: